-Under Delaware law, individuals serving or selling alcohol, or those managing such employees, must complete a State-approved Responsible Server Training.
-This mandatory program, established by the Division of Alcohol and Tobacco Enforcement, aims to impart the knowledge necessary to serve and sell alcoholic beverages that align with the rules of the Alcoholic Beverage Control Commissioner and Delaware’s state laws.
+Under Delaware law, individuals serving or selling alcohol or those managing such employees must complete a State-approved Responsible Server Training.
+This mandatory program, established by the Division of Alcohol and Tobacco Enforcement, aims to impart the knowledge necessary to serve and sell alcoholic beverages responsibly that aligns with the rules of the Alcoholic Beverage Control Commissioner and Delaware’s state laws.

 What does Responsible Server Training cover?

-The training covers a range of topics, including alcohol’s effects on the body, verifying IDs, identifying signs of intoxication, preventing over-service, and understanding the Delaware Liquor Control Act.
+The training covers various topics, including alcohol’s effects on how the body handles alcohol itself, verifying IDs, identifying signs of intoxication, preventing over-service, and understanding the Delaware Liquor Control Act.

-For the convenience of those in Delaware’s service industry, this Responsible Server Training is available online.
+For the convenience of those in Delaware’s service industry, this Responsible Server Training program is available online.

 - The issued card remains valid for four years.

 - Typically, classes span approximately 2.5 hours, though this may vary based on the number of attending students.